LukeHeuser/notes/Java/java_basics.md

 However, it also keeps track of the `elements` that've been assigned or set, which is the size of the ArrayList.
 As elements are added to an ArrayList its capacity may need to grow.
 This occurs automatically - This is why the ArrayList is resizeable.

 Declaring our arrays with a specific type allows `compile-time type checking`.
 Type checking at compile time prevents runtime exceptions when instances assigned to arrays aren't what they are expected to be.
 If we don't specify a type with an ArrayList, it's going to use the Object class by defauly: this is called the `raw use of a type`.

+## ArrayList Facts:

+* The `ArrayList` is usually a better default choice for a list, especially if the list is used predominantly for storing and reading data.

+* If you know the maximum number of possible items, then its probably better to us an ArrayList but set it's capacity

+* An ArrayList *index* is an int type.
+Meaning, the *capcity* is limited to `Integer.MAX_VALUE`

 ### How to specify the type for an ArrayList